stong/infosec-resources/README.md

 - [osdev server](https://discord.gg/RnCtsqD) - I don't know this server, but it's popular.

 # Blogs (in no particular order)

+⚠️⚠️⚠️ **DISCLAIMER: I do not whatsoever endorse the personal character of any of the listed authors.
+The blogs listed below are chosen SOLELY based on the merits and quality of the publications and research ONLY.
+In other words, this is simply a list of well-known infosec authors.
+The views, opinions, and writing of the blogs below or their authors bear NO REFLECTION on my own personal opinions, values, or beliefs.** ⚠️⚠️⚠️

 - [Google Project Zero blog](googleprojectzero.blogspot.com) - Cutting-edge vulnerability research.
 - [Secret Club](https://secret.club) - Syndicated publication on various innovative research on reverse engineering, esp. game hacking.
 - [Can Bölük's blog](https://can.ac) - Hypervisors, Windows internals, anticheats.
 He is a legendary reverse engineer